CoreElectronics/CE-PiicoDev-Transceiver-MicroPython-Module/README.md

 ### `.channel`

 (default=0) can be an integer value from 0 to 255 (inclusive) that defines an arbitrary "channel" to which the radio is tuned.
-Messages will be sent via this channel and only messages received via this channel will be put onto the incoming message queue.
-If the channel is set to 0, all channels will be received and messages sent will be received by all radios regardless of what channel they are set to.
+Messages will be sent via this channel and only messages received via this channel will shown.

 ### `.queue`